-Today I am super excited to share my Metallic Gold Honeycomb Dresser with you!
+Today I am super excited to share my latest IKEA Hack a Metallic Gold Honeycomb Dresser with you!
 Woot woot!
-As a HomeRight Ambassodor, I was challenged to re-invent the IKEA Tarva dresser using one of HomeRight’s tools.
+As a HomeRight Ambassador, I was challenged to re-invent the IKEA Tarva dresser using one of HomeRight’s tools.
 (Thanks HomeRight for making this post possible, all opinions and ideas are mine.)
 I won’t lie, this dresser gave me quite the challenge!
 I wanted something beautiful, and different.
 Something stunning and striking but that would still look great in my house.
 And after much pondering and a whole lot of nail gunning and painting, I came up with this beauty!
 And I have to admit, I am completely in love with my IKEA Tarva Hack!

 I love the fresh and modern feel that this dresser has!
-But it feels a little vintage too, since the style is definitely a throw back to the art deco style of the 20’s.
+But it feels a little vintage too since the style is definitely a throwback to the art deco style of the 20’s.
 It is the perfect gold too…not too bright, not too yellow…just a beautiful gold color!
 And the octagon shapes just make my heart flutter!

 So here is what I was sent to work with: the IKEA Tarva Dresser.
 It is a decent piece of furniture, but quite plain.